jhogan/core/README.md

 Carapacian Core
 ================
 <!-- TODO
-Add section on linting.
-We discourage in favor of code review.

 We may want a section on the development process to encourage a certain mode of development.